Stand with Ukraine flag

 node timeseries-map-bus-pe.js $ACCESSTOKEN

-Where $ACCESSTOKEN is your device access token located in the device details.
+Where $ACCESSTOKEN is the access token for your device, which is located in the device details.

 image

-Emulator is capable with Node.js version 12 or higher.
+Emulator is compatible with Node.js version 12 or higher.

 Setting up Trip Animation widget

-Since our goal is to track how our entity (Tracker1) moved over a certain period, we need to create a dashboard where the telemetry from this device will be visualized.
+Since our goal is to track the movement of our entity (Tracker1) moved over a certain period, we need to create a dashboard where the telemetry from this device will be visualized.
 We can use an existing one or create a new dashboard.
 In our example, we create a new dashboard called “My New Dashboard”.

 • Login to your ThingsBoard instance and navigate to the "Dashboards" page through the main menu on the left of the screen.
-By default, you navigate to the dashboard group "All";
+By default, you will be redirected to the "All" device group;

 • Click the "+" sign in the upper right corner of the screen, and select "Create new dashboard" from the drop-down menu;